yaacov/kubectl-mtv/tests/e2e/README.md

 This directory contains end-to-end (e2e) tests for kubectl-mtv.
 The tests are designed to run against a live OpenShift/Kubernetes cluster with the Migration Toolkit for Virtualization (MTV) or Forklift installed.

+## Test Architecture

+**Shared Namespace Design**: All tests run in a shared namespace that is created once per test session and preserved for debugging.
+This approach provides:

+- Faster test execution (no namespace creation/deletion overhead)
+- Easier debugging (namespace remains for inspection)
+- Automatic resource cleanup (resources are removed, namespace preserved)
+- Unique resource naming to prevent conflicts

 ## Prerequisites

 ### Cluster Requirements